ableron/ableron/README.md

 ## Description

-Ableron is a library (or a set of libraries) which glues together your micro frontends using distributed server side UI composition.<br>
+Ableron is a library (or a set of libraries) which glues together your micro frontends using decentralized server-side UI composition.<br>
 It does the job via intercepting the output of your microservice and resolving <code>&lt;ableron-include&gt;</code>-tags used to load content from remote sources and substitute the <code>&lt;ableron-include&gt;</code>-tags with the remote content.